matthieugrieger/mumbledj/README.md

 ####`!skip`
 Submits a vote to skip the current song.
 Once the skip ratio target (specified in `mumbledj.gcfg`) is met, the song will be skipped and the next will start playing.
 Each user may only submit one skip per song.

+####`!skipplaylist`
+Submits a vote to skip the current playlist.
+Once the skip ratio target (specified in `mumbledj.gcfg`) is met, the playlist will be skipped and the next song/playlist will start playing.
+Each user may only submit one skip per playlist.

 ####`!forceskip`
 An admin command that forces a song skip.

+####`!forceskipplaylist`
+An admin command that forces a playlist skip.

 ####`!volume <desired_volume>?`
 Either outputs the current volume or changes the current volume.
 If `desired_volume` is not provided, the current volume will be displayed in chat.
 Otherwise, the volume for the bot will be changed to `desired_volume` if it is within the allowed volume range.